ncsa/puppet-profile_lustre_client/REFERENCE.md

 #### Parameters

-The following parameters are available in the `profile_lustre_client::mount_resource` defined type:
+The following parameters are available in the `profile_lustre_client::nativemount_resource` defined type:

 * [`src`](#src)
 * [`opts`](#opts)